dominique-mueller/angular-package-builder/README.md

 - `--debug` emits the output of intermediate build steps to the disk (into the `dist-angular-package-builder` folder)

 > You can always run `angular-package-builder --help` to get a full list of available command line parameters.

-> You can find a list of public repositories using this tool **[right here](https://github.com/dominique-mueller/angular-package-builder/network/dependents)**.

 <br>